Article

-Customer experience (CX) refers to all the interactions between a business and its customers.
-Learn why it's so essential and how you can improve your CX strategy.
+Customer experience refers to all the interactions between a business and its customers.
+Learn why it's essential and how you can improve your CX strategy.

-Customers are starting to expect more of these positive, memorable experiences, and the pressure is mounting for businesses to step up their CX game.
-According to the Zendesk Customer Experience Trends Report 2023, 81 percent of business leaders see customer experience and support as growing priorities over the next year, proving that organizations see this as a differentiator in the marketplace.
+Customers are starting to expect more of these positive, memorable experiences, and the pressure is mounting for businesses to step up their CX game—especially with the rise of artificial intelligence (AI).
+According to the Zendesk Customer Experience Trends Report 2025, 70 percent of consumers believe there is a clear gap between companies that leverage AI effectively in customer service and those that don’t.

-In this article, we’ll cover CX in detail and give you a blueprint for improving your customer experience.
+In this guide, we’ll cover CX in detail, share how you can successfully incorporate AI, and give you a blueprint for improving your customer experience.

 - How to measure customer experience